Get started with MUApply here

 - Take respiratory emphasis area electives to further your knowledge in your profession.

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.

-Dr. Moss is the program director for the online MHS program, and a clinical professor in the School of Health Professions.
+Dr. Myers is the program director for the online MHS program, and a clinical professor in the School of Health Professions.
 Her research interests include academic credentialing and oxygen therapy.
-Prior to becoming a professor, Dr. Moss was a registered respiratory therapist at Mercy Hospital in St. Louis, Missouri.
+Prior to becoming a professor, Dr. Myers was a registered respiratory therapist at Mercy Hospital in St. Louis, Missouri.

 Professor Keely has been teaching in the MU RT program since 2008 in addition to being a 2001 graduate of the program.
 Her areas of expertise are adult critical care and writing for the health professions.
 She teaches Pharmacology, Equipment and Techniques, Principles of Mechanical Ventilation, Adult Critical Care, Clinical Ethics and Patient and Community Education.
 She also serves as the faculty adviser for the Respiratory Therapy Students Association.